 The philosophy of #TrueDataOps

-While this blog post’s main purpose is not a deep dive into the #TrueDataOps philosophy, it is worth taking a brief look for our DataOps for Snowflake platform is based on #TrueDataOps.
+While this blog post does not aim to deep-dive into the #TrueDataOps philosophy, it is worth taking a brief look, as our DataOps for Snowflake platform is based on #TrueDataOps.

 When we developed our DataOps platform, we first started by defining our #TrueDataOps philosophy.
 We began with a pure, clean model of DevOps and CI/CD to create this philosophy.
 We took what worked, what didn’t work, and extended and built our #TrueDataOps philosophy on top of DevOps instead of creating DataOps as a new functionality.